TheEnbyWitch/LunarViewer/README.md

  - You can't change the skin that's being previewed
  - No config of any kind is saved (apart from imgui)
  - There's a slight offset on the UVs that I need to look into
+ - The code is an absolute mess that needs to be cleaned up

 ## Helpful resources used in the making of this project